mavendataguy/PDF_Reader_ScaleDP/README.md

 ---

-# Welcome to the Spark Pdf library
+# Welcome to the ScaleDP library

-Spark-Pdf is library allows you to process documents using Apache Spark.
+ScaleDP is library allows you to process documents using Apache Spark.
 Discover pre-trained models for your projects or play with the thousands of machine learning apps hosted on the [Hugging Face Hub](https://huggingface.co/).

 ## Key features: